Afischbacher/fantahockey/README.md

-# NHL Fantasy Trade Tool
+# FantaHockey

-A handy tool to craft NHL fantasy leauge trades
+A hockey fantasy platform for fantasy hockey leauges